Common Clogged Sewer Line Causes and Fixes

 - Grease, fats, or oils being poured down the drain will eventually coagulate, causing backups and blockage

 Can Toilet Paper Clog a Sewer Line?

 Using a toilet as a garbage can will have detrimental effects on your sewage system, which is why we stress the importance of only flushing away human waste and toilet tissue.
 However, a toilet or sewage system can be clogged even by things it was invented to dispose of.
 Too much toilet paper won’t dissolve in the water as quickly, which can end up clogging the pipes.
 The type of toilet paper you use is also important.
 Your toilet paper should be comfortable to use, but it should also dissolve quickly.
-If it’s too thick and takes too long to soften, it might be causing clogs in your system, especially if your plumbing is old or hasn’t been serviced in a long time.
+If it’s too thick and takes too long to soften, it might be causing clogs in your main drain, especially if your plumbing is old or hasn’t been serviced in a long time.

 How Often Should Sewer Lines Be Cleaned?